katalon-studio-samples/data-driven-tests/README.md

 ## Running the tests

-Explain how to run the automated tests for this system The example in this project has different test data set sources for the data-driven approach:
+The example in this project has different test data set sources for the data-driven approach:
 - xlsx (Excel)
 - csv (CSV files with common delimeters)
 - datasource (MySQL)
 - internal datasource (2-dimension flat file)

 In Katalon Studio, data-driven approach happens at TestSuite level so the example contains different test suites for each data set sources.

-Test cases at this section help users understanding:
-- How to create RESTful Web services object at Object Repository with parameters so that it can be tested with different data set using data-driven approach
-- How to create test cases that can be reused in different test scenario
-- How to create test cases with BDD mindset
-- How to use built-in keywords together with extended scripts such as assertj to verify the response information.
-- How to group API end-points

 ### Object Repository
-Webservice Object at the Object Repository can be executed with its hard coding test data.
-Those object having test data as parameters cannot be executed correctly.

 ### Break down into end to end tests